Malaysian pop star Siti Nurhaliza escapes with minor injuries after accident on KL highway

 Later in the day, Siti, in a 30-second video update on Instagram, said she did not have any serious injuries, apart from swelling on her leg.

-“Hopefully, it heals quickly because I have an event (to attend),” she added.
+“Hopefully, it heals quickly because I have an event (to attend).”
 THE STAR/ASIA NEWS NETWORK